Anguish of families over ‘senseless’ murders on streets of Nottingham

 Speaking of the talented history student, Barnaby’s cricket captain Chris Heron said: “Barney was incredible, he’d throw himself into anything.
 He was amazing, really.

 “He was a fantastic sportsman, a fantastic bloke.
 You can’t describe how much he loved to throw himself into anything.
 He was there at every social, every training session, every game.
-He gave 100% into everything he did.”
+He gave 100 per cent into everything he did.”

 He added that while the team were “struggling”, they had all rallied together in their grief.